w3f/polkadot-wiki/docs/learn/learn-parachains.md

 the optimistic scenario, the latency for this message should be at least two blocks - one block for the message to be dispatched and one block for the receiving parachain to process and produce a block that acts upon the message.
-However, in some cases, we may see that the latency for messages is higher if many messages are in queue to be processed or if no nodes are running both of the parachain networks that can quickly gossip the message across the networks.
+However, in some cases, we may see that the latency for messages is higher if many messages are in queue to be processed or if no nodes are running both parachain networks that can quickly gossip the message across the networks.

-Due to the necessary latency involved in sending crosschain messages, some parachains plan to become _hubs_ for an entire industry.
+Due to the necessary latency in sending crosschain messages, some parachains plan to become _hubs_ for an entire industry.
 For example, a parachain project [Acala](https://acala.network) is planning to become a hub for decentralized finance (DeFi) applications.
 Many DeFi applications take advantage of a property known as _composability_ which means that functions of one application can be synergistically composed with others to create new applications.
 One example of this includes flash loans, which borrow funds to execute some on-chain logic as long as the loan is repaid at the end of the transaction.

 An issue with crosschain latency means that composability property weakens among parachains compared to a single blockchain. **This implication is common to all sharded blockchain designs, including